-All work-related accidents or injuries should be reported immediately to an employee's immediate supervisor.
+All work-related accidents or injuries should be reported immediately to the Human Resources Department.
 Employees who are unable to work because of a work-related injury will be notified of their rights and responsibilities under the Texas Labor Code.
-See Workers' Compensation Benefits, page 31 for information on use of paid leave for such absences.
+See Workers'Compensation Benefits, page 34 for information on use of paid leave for such absences.